OctopusDeploy/docs/docs/deployments/azure/running-azure-powershell/index.md

 ### Staying up to date

-Octopus Deploy ships with a version of the Azure PowerShell Modules and Azure PowerShell CLI so you can deploy applications as soon as you install Octopus Deploy.
-Microsoft Azure is changing very quickly, introducing more application services and PowerShell commands frequently.
-You can use the built-in cmdlets or/and CLI if they cover everything you need, or you can configure Octopus Deploy to use your own [custom version of the Azure PowerShell cmdlets](configuring-the-version-of-the-azure-powershell-modules.md) and/or [custom version of the Azure PowerShell CLI](configuring-the-version-of-the-azure-powershell-cli.md).
+Octopus Deploy ships with a version of the Azure PowerShell Modules and Azure CLI so you can deploy applications as soon as you install Octopus Deploy.
+Microsoft Azure is changing very quickly, introducing more application services and commands frequently.
+You can use the built-in cmdlets or/and CLI if they cover everything you need, or you can configure Octopus Deploy to use your own [custom version of the Azure PowerShell cmdlets](configuring-the-version-of-the-azure-powershell-modules.md) and/or [custom version of the Azure CLI](configuring-the-version-of-the-azure-cli.md).

 ## Learn more